Introduction / History

 What Are Their Beliefs?

-The Berbers are often noted for their skills in various crafts.
+Zekara Berbers are noted for their craft skills.
 Domestic tasks such as weaving and pottery are the main work of the women.
 The men specialize in woodworking, metalworking, and, more surprisingly, fine needlework.
-In regard to labor, the men do most of the farming, while the women are responsible for milking and gathering.
+Regarding labor, the men do most of the farming, while the women are responsible for milking and gathering.

 What Are Their Needs?

 Another class of holy people is known as the marabouts.
-Among some Berbers, the Tuaregs in particular, the marabouts are considered to be different from ordinary men.
 They are believed to possess, even after death, the powers of protection and healing.

-The quality of life for the Berbers is quite poor.
+The quality of life for the Zekara Berbers is very poor.
 The need for community development projects may provide open doors through which missionaries may enter.

 Pray that God will raise up loving African Christians to reach out to their Muslim neighbors.